capsseminar/Spring-2019/README.md

 * Fridays 6:00–7:30 pm in BOB 736

-For enrollment or questions, contact capsseminar@gmail.com
+:email: For enrollment or questions, contact capsseminar@gmail.com

-CAPS is created by SAIS M.A.s Leo Klenner, Henry Fung, Cory Combs and JJ Lee.
-The course is sponsored by Speyer Family Foundation Distinguished Scholar Sarah Sewall and funded through a grant from Johns Hopkins Technology Ventures.

 ### Syllabus